Ikomia-dev/IkomiaApi/doc/source/index_plugin.rst

 ==================================

 Ikomia platform is an Open Source ecosystem providing plug'n'play algorithms in Computer Vision.
 Such algorithms can then be tested and evaluated in
-Ikomia Studio for fast prototyping or used in business application through a :doc:`dedicated API<index_api>`.
-Ikomia Studio is a desktop software
-(Qt based) that will help you to access and evaluate state of the art algorithms in a no-code way.
+Ikomia Studio for fast prototyping.
+Ikomia Studio is a desktop software (Qt based) that will help you to access and evaluate state of the art algorithms in a no-code way.
 It includes built-in algorithms from well-known libraries like **OpenCV** and give access to the Ikomia Marketplace.
 Ikomia Studio offers the possibility to build complex **workflows** thanks to a flexible graph-based editor.

 The aim of this API is to offer a simple Python interface to add user-defined plugin into Ikomia platform.
 A plugin is a Python implementation of an algorithm executed on image based data.
 Once implemented, you will be able to handle your plugin like all others algorithms, use it in workflows.